Georgeyoo/sequelizeBurger/README.md

 # burger
-Burgernomnom.herokuapp.com

-Welcome to Burgernomnom -- a project I put together to show case an alternative to the usual "To-Do List"!
+Welcome to Burgernomnom -- a project I put together to show case an alternative to the usual "To-Do List" using node.js, express.js, handlebars.js, and a mysql database!

 Technologies Used:
 - Node.js